isene/RTFM/README.md

 Key    | Description
 -------|------------------------------------------------------------------
-/      | Enter search string in bottom window to highlight matching items :      | Enter "command mode" in bottom window (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane y      | Copy path of selected item to primary selection (for pasting with middle mouse button)
+/      | Enter search string in bottom window to highlight matching items g      | Run 'grep' to show files that contains the MATCH in current directory :      | Enter "command mode" in bottom window (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane y      | Copy path of selected item to primary selection (for pasting with middle mouse button)